raveious/delay-tolerant-network/README.md

 Any issues with this, refer to the [alternate instructions](https://github.com/tinyos/tinyos-main#note-new-make-system-and-tinyos-tools) and report issues to the [TinyOS][1] mainline repository.

 Note: You will need to be a member of the `dialout` group in order to write code to the USB serial device.
-Virtual Machine users will also have to allow the virtual machine access to the USB serial device so that it can be programmed from within the virtual machine.
-You may also need to be a member of the VMs group (i.e. `vboxsf` for Oracle Virtual Box) if this is checked out in a shaired directory with host machine.

  [1]: https://github.com/tinyos/tinyos-main
  [2]: https://en.wikipedia.org/wiki/Delay-tolerant_networking